-- Submit Claims directly to Molina via the Availity Essentials portal. - Submit Claims to Molina through your EDI clearinghouse using Payer ID SX109 for CMS 1500 and 12X09 for UB, refer to our website at MolinaMarketplace.com for additional information.
+- Submit Claims directly to Molina via the Availity portal. - Submit Claims to Molina through your EDI clearinghouse using Payer ID 51062, refer to our website at MolinaMarketplace.com for additional information.

-While both options are embraced by Molina, submitting claims via the Availity Essentials portal (available to all Providers at no cost) offers a number of additional Claims processing benefits beyond the possible cost savings achieved from the reduction of high-cost paper Claims.
+While both options are embraced by Molina, submitting Claims via the Availity portal (available to all Providers at no cost) offers a number of additional Claims processing benefits beyond the possible cost savings achieved from the reduction of high-cost paper Claims.

-Availity Essentials portal Claims submission includes the ability to:
+Availity portal Claims submission includes the ability to:

 - Add attachments to Claims.

 - Submit corrected Claims.

 - Easily and quickly void Claims.

-- Check Claims status.
+- · Check Claims status.

 - Receive timely notification of a change in status for a particular Claim.

-- Ability to Save incomplete/un-submitted Claims.
+- Ability to save incomplete/un-submitted Claims.

-- Create/Manage Claim Templates.
+- Create/Manage Claim templates.

-For more information on EDI Claims submission, see the Claims and Compensation section of this Provider Manual.
+For additional information on EDI Claims submission, please refer to the Claims and Compensation section of this Provider Manual.

-Electronic Payment (EFT/ERA) Requirement
+Electronic Payment Requirement